-- 3. The amount of interest money received, specifying the stock, etc. - 4.
-The amount of income received from all other sources, specifying the same.
+- 3. The amount of interest money received, specifying the capital stock, etc. same - 4.
+The amount of income received from all other sources. specifying the same.

 Fifth-The expenditures of the preceding year, specifying:

 1. The amount of losses paid.